benobab/voting-app-project/README.md

 - [x] Create project on twitter to be able to log into the project (and share it in the future)
 - [x] Comment other sign in / sign up way (facebook / google / email) for now
 - [x] Create the models
-- [ ] Create the template (with a custom menu according to the authentication)
+- [x] Create the template (with a custom menu according to the authentication)
+- [ ] Init the routes
+- [ ] Separate routes according to the models concerned
+- [ ] Add tests ?